The 2017 Edition

 Have you checked your Web analytics just to find out your site has lost a high share of its organic search traffic in the last days?
 Don’t panic!
-Here’s a checklist that will help you to identify the reason for it:
+Here’s a checklist that will help you to identify the cause:

-- Comparing your current traffic trend with the ones of previous years using your Web Analytics, to see if they coincide.
-If you don’t have historic data, use the Google Keyword Planner “Search volume trends” feature or Google Trends.
+- Comparing your current traffic trend with the ones of previous years by using your Web Analytics, to see if they coincide.
+If you don’t have historic data, use the Google Keyword Planner “Search volume trends” feature or the trend shown in most of keyword tools, such as KWFinder.

 A content accessibility & crawlability issue?